omrijsharon/torchogonal/README.md

 # torchogonal
-Promise:
+Promise: \n
 Make your deep neural network Dynamically Isometric.
-Say farewell to vanishing and exploding gradients
+Say farewell to vanishing and exploding gradients \n

-What does this repo acctually do?
+What does this repo acctually do? \n
 It purly makes your model weights 'w' tensor orthogonal (w.t()@w = eye), using SVD (*NOT* using QR Decomposition with Gram-Schmidt, that causes many issues).
 This preserves the norm of the input tensor.
 Since the eigen-value of an orthogonal matrix is with norm 1- gradients can easily seep even through a very deep network.